DCF with Terminal Value Calculation

 - Terminal value period (perpetuity)

-- To forecast the FCFF during the visible cash flow period, one needs to understand the company’s business model and key drivers of cash flow.
+- To forecast the FCFF (free cash flow to firm) during the visible cash flow period, one needs to understand the company’s business model and its key drivers of cash flow

-- One can forecast terminal value using the perpetuity formula or use comparable company multiples.
+- One can forecast terminal value using the perpetuity formula or by using comparable company multiples

 The following is a summary of DCF valuation: